Arthritis is no different for pets than it is for people:

 About 20% of middle-aged dogs and cats have arthritis in at least one joint, and nearly all will be affected at some time in their lives.

-The good news is that arthritis often can be prevented and pets that already have it can get relief without taking expensive or masking drugs.
+The good news is that arthritis often can be prevented but not cured and pets that already have it can get relief without taking expensive or masking drugs.

-Using bone broth when your pet is fit and healthy is one of the best things to ensure your pets bone and cartilage structure are well looked after with proteins like glycosaminoglycans, glucosamine, chondoitin, gelatine to name but a few.
+Using bone broth when your pet is fit and healthy is one of the best things to ensure your pets bone and cartilage structure are well looked after with proteins like glycosaminoglycans, glucosamine, chondoitin, gelatine to name but a few, these amino acids have literally thousands of peer reviewed study's from universities and the like with the conclusion that they work well.

-Bone broth is packed with the natural proteins and minerals extracted from fresh bone and cartilage and easily absorbed into your pet’s blood stream, these proteins don’t leave your pets body in the normal fashion but instead go to work, your cat or dogs body will employ these proteins and minerals to help maintain and reconstruct damaged areas.
+Bone broth contains these natural proteins and minerals and that is where they come from in the first place they are extracted from fresh bone and cartilage, bone broth is bio-available and easily absorbed into your pet’s blood stream, these proteins don’t leave your pets body in the normal fashion but instead go to work, your cat or dogs body will employ these proteins and minerals to help maintain and reconstruct damaged areas.

 Keep a close watch on your pet’s weight: